-- (i) All relevant provisions of the Bangladesh Labor Act, 2006 and relevant WHO guidelines will be adhered to, concerning the provision of adequate measures to avoid contracting and/or spreading diseases during construction phase; - (ii) Follow international best practices on occupational health and safety such as those in Section 4.2 of World Bank EHS Guidelines on Construction and Decommissioning Activities;21 - (iii) Follow established occupational health and safety protocol on emerging infectious diseases such as the corona virus disease (COVID19).
-See Appendix 6 for a sample guidance note in responding to COVID19; - (iv) A readily available first aid unit, including an adequate supply of sterilized dressing material and appliances, will be provided as per the factory rules.
-Suitable transport will be provided to facilitate the transfer of injured or ill persons to the nearest hospital; - (v) Other first aid medical equipment and nursing staff will be made available or arranged on-call; - (vi) The contractor will, at his own expense, conform to all disease prevention instructions as may be given by PMU/DIVISIONAL/REGIONAL OFFICE and/or PIU: - (vii) Provide regular health check-ups, sanitation and hygiene, health care, and control of epidemic diseases to the workforce; - (viii) The contractor shall provide at cost all labor and materials and construct/install and maintain site safety, hard barricading, flexible green net, signboards, temporary day/light traffic diversions throughout the construction activities according to the specifications and provide personal protective equipment (PPE) to all the laborers working at the construction site; - (ix) Launch awareness programs concerning human trafficking and the possibility of spread of sexually transmitted diseases (STDs) and HIV/AIDS using brochures, posters, and signboards; - (x) Make available first aid kits, ambulance facilities, and fire extinguishers in camp sites, if any: - (xi) Compensation for the loss of life (a zero tolerance to loss of life policy should be developed and implemented) or for any type of injuries; and - (xii) Provide insurance to the workers.
-Health and safety training for all site personnel is very important and must be mandatory. - 152.
-Community health and safety risks.
-Communities will be moderately exposed to threats due to impacts on air and water quality, ambient noise level; mobility of people, goods, and services; accesses to properties, economic activities, and social services; service disruptions, etc. Construction workers may potentially bring communicable diseases in the community, including COVID-19. - 153.
-To mitigate these impacts, the contractor will be required to implement the following measures:
+- (i) All relevant provisions of the Bangladesh Labor Act, 2006 and relevant WHO guidelines will be adhered to, concerning the provision of adequate measures to avoid contracting and/or spreading diseases during construction phase; - (ii) Follow international best practices on occupational health and safety such as those in Section 4.2 of World Bank EHS Guidelines on Construction and Decommissioning Activities; - (iii) Follow established occupational health and safety protocol on emerging infectious diseases such as the corona virus disease (COVID19). - (iv) A readily available first aid unit, including an adequate supply of sterilized dressing material and appliances, will be provided as per the factory rules.
+Suitable transport will be provided to facilitate the transfer of injured or ill persons to the nearest hospital: - (v) Other first aid medical equipment and nursing staff will be made available or arranged on-call; - (vi) The contractor will, at his own expense, conform to all disease prevention instructions as may be given by PMU/DIVISIONAL/REGIONAL OFFICE and/or PILL: - (vii) Provide regular health check-ups, sanitation and hygiene, health care, and control of epidemic diseases to the workforce;

-21 IFC World Bank Group.
+&lt;sup>19 IFC World Bank Group.
 2007.
 Environmental, Health, and Safety (EHS) Guidelines - General EHS Guidelines: Construction and Decommissioning.